 Time Management and Organization

 When you have a full course load, it’s extremely important to learn how to manage your time wisely and stay organized.
 That’s why you should consider either using your notes app or another to-do list apps to keep track of everything you have to complete each day.
 Also, keep in mind that managing your to-do list is an easier task to accomplish when you don’t overload it.
 Consider keeping a to-do list for the day, week, and semester.
+Bookmark all the important pages and use an online bookmark manager to save them in different folders so that you can easily access the information you need at any point of time.

 Another good college student app is OFFTIME that automatically blocks websites and distractions when you need to really focus.
 When you’re only working on one task, it takes less time to complete it.